History in the Changing: Seoul Protests

 I happened to be in Seoul on the sixth Saturday that protesters took to the streets since their initial protest on 26th October 2016.
 Amongst the political talks were musical acts and street food stands.
 There was a sense of peace in there air, even the police were friendly as they went about doing their job.

 President Park Geun-hye has admitted that she shared classified information with someone who lacked the necessary security clearance, Choi Soom-sil.
 Choi has known president Park since the 1970’s and it is said that she used her influence over the President for a multi-million dollar peddling scandal.
-Therefore, the people of Korea want President Park to step down.
+Therefore, the people of Korea want President Park to step down by staging Seoul protests.

-There has been growing frustration about the President over the past few years following a number of other incidences, a major one of which is the sinking of the Sewell Ferry killing over 300 people, mostly children on a school trip.
-Since this protest, impeachment has been instigated and a decision will be made in 60 days about her future.
+There has been growing frustration about the President over the past few years following a number of other incidences.
+A major one of which is the sinking of the Sewell Ferry killing over 300 people, mostly children on a school trip.
+Since the Seoul protests, impeachment has been instigated and a decision will be made in 60 days about her future.
 No South Korean president has ever failed to finish their five year term.

 Looking for things to do in Seoul?
 Check out the 10 free things that I recommend.